• Art magazine

 Photo by Alex Lion @alexandrelion, via Unsplash

-By creating a framework to understand these administrative aspects of your work, you can disassemble them into manageable parts and remember that answering emails or creating tables ultimately contributes to realizing your creative vision.
+By creating a framework for understanding these administrative aspects of your work, you can break them down into manageable chunks.
+Remind yourself that answering emails or creating spreadsheets ultimately contributes to realizing your creative vision.

-Project management can help you to set expectations and borders to support both your team and yourself.
-If you can tell your team exactly what you imagine, how it fits the overall picture and when certain steps have to take place, you have a better understanding of what you need and can plan your work processes accordingly.
+Project management can help you set expectations and boundaries to support both your team and yourself.
+When you can communicate to your team exactly what you envision, how it fits into the bigger picture, and when certain steps need to happen, they'll have a better understanding of what you need and can plan their workflows accordingly.

 A project -based way of thinking can help you remember that the unattractive administrative work is only a phase of the project and that you will soon sink into creative work.